-The use of flush mounted, measured antennas in numerical simulation of larger complex structures is illustrated by an example relevant to a small antenna mounted directly on a larger structure as shown in Fig.1.
-The purpose of this investigation is to quantify the achievable accuracy of using measured sources in numerical computation by using commercial CEM solvers and thus validating the link.
+The use of flush mounted, measured antennas in numerical simulation of larger complex structures is illustrated by an example of a small antenna mounted directly on a larger structure as shown in Fig.1.
+The purpose of this investigation is to quantify the achievable accuracy of using measured sources in numerical computation using commercial CEM solvers and thus validating the link.

-Figure 1.
+Fig. 1.
 Validation structure during measurement in the MVG Spherical Near Field antenna measurement system, StarLab18GHz [16].

 To minimize additional error sources not directly related to the validation of the measurement/simulation link, such as measurement uncertainty and the numerical computation errors of the environment itself, a simple rectangular plate of roughly $5\lambda x 10\lambda$ has been used.
-The source antenna is a simple monocone antenna mounted in a corner of the plate positioned 1.5λ and 2λ distance from the nearest edges at the validation frequency.
+The source antenna is a simple monocone antenna mounted in a corner of the plate positioned 1.5λ and 2λ distance from the nearest edges.
 The validation structure is shown in Fig.1.

 Errors due to mechanical machining and material properties of the plate and mono-cone antenna are considered as negligible uncertainty contributors in this test case.
-Errors due to the measurements truncation and the PVC positioner will however affect the measurement accuracy.
+Errors due to the measurements truncation and the PVS positioner will however affect the measurement accuracy.

-The accuracy of the measurement/simulation link is estimated by comparing different results of the radiation pattern of the complete antenna system:
+The accuracy of the measurement/simulation link is estimated by comparing different results of the radiation pattern for this structure:

-- 1) Direct measurement of the flush mounted mono-cone antenna on the rectangular plate using the MVG Spherical Near-Field measurement system (MEAS). - Full wave simulation of the flush mounted mono-cone antenna on the rectangular plate based on FDTD shown in Fig. 2 (SIMU). - 3) Full wave simulation of the rectangular plate using a near field source representation.
+- Direct measurement of the flush mounted mono-cone antenna on the rectangular plate using the MVG Spherical Near-Field measurement system (MEAS). - Full wave simulation of the flush mounted mono-cone antenna on the rectangular plate based on FDTD shown in Fig. 2 (SIMU). - 3) Full wave simulation of the rectangular plate using a near field source representation.
 The source is derived from INSIGHTTM processing of the mono-cone antenna measured in a smaller environment locally similar to the final antenna placement (LINK).

-Figure 2.
+Fig. 2.
 CST Full wave numerical simulation - antenna system.